theheking/babs-rna-seq/practical_overview/Week1B_3_Working_Files_Directories.md

 ---
 layout: page
-title: Week 1A Intro to Shell - Working with Files and Directories
+title: Week 1A Intro to Shell - Navigating Files and Directories
+---

 Working with Files and Directories
 ==================================